-Now that summer is here, and Texas is somewhat back to normal, it’s time for a multigenerational road trip with my son and mother.
-I have decided on tiny cabin camping in East Texas.
+We are certainly hoping for the best here in Texas, but the way things are looking, road-tripping might be all we can to stay as safe as possible.
+It’s time for a multigenerational road trip with my son and mother.
+I have decided that tiny cabin camping in East Texas is in order.
 See how much fun we had.

 NEW >>> I’m now a Getaway Affiliate member, and if you use GREENMOM when booking your next Getaway, you’ll save $25, and I’ll receive a commission.
 Please use this link when booking – Your Next Getaway